 Ōsaki Hachimangū Ni no Torii (二之鳥居)

 Ni no Torii, standing shortly after Ichi no Torii, is a stone torii gate completed in 1668 and was donated by Sendai Domain’s fourth lord, Date Tsunamura (伊達綱村).
-The gate was made using granite from Iwate Prefecture‘s Ichinoseki City (一関市) and is now a prefectural tangible cultural property.
+The gate was made from granite from Ichinoseki City, Iwate Prefecture (一関市), and is now a prefectural tangible cultural property.

 Behind the Ni no Torii, you will cross the bridge built atop the small artificial river that is a part of the Yotsuya Irrigation (四ツ谷用水).
-The irrigation was constructed across Sendai under the order of Date Masamune and was the essential water supply for the locals until the early 20th century.
+The irrigation was constructed across Sendai at the order of Date Masamune and served as the locals’ essential water supply until the early 20th century.

-Then, you will get to a staircase that is 100-step tall.
-Whilst it may look ordinary, the stone staircase leading to the main worship hall is a designated cultural property of Sendai City.
+Then, you will get to a staircase that is 100 steps tall.
+Whilst it may look ordinary, the stone staircase leading to the main worship hall is designated as a cultural property of Sendai City.

-Once you are at the top of the staircase, the third and last torii gate of Ōsaki Hachimangū awaits.
+Once you are at the top of the staircase, the third and last torii gate of Osaki Hachiman Shrine awaits.

-At the left of the approach is a space for horseback archery rituals and the venue of the Matsutaki Matsuri (松焚祭), a big festival held in January.
-You will also find the shrine office on the left of the horseriding grounds.
+To the left of the approach is a space for horseback archery rituals and the venue of the Matsutaki Matsuri (松焚祭), a big festival held in January.
+You will also find the shrine office on the left of the horse riding grounds.

 Ōsaki Hachimangū’s Shrine Office and Auxiliary Shrines

-Buying Omamori amulets and drawing fortune tips won’t be something you do at the shrine’s office. Ōsaki Hachimangū’s shrine office is a place for entertaining architecture enthusiasts, allowing them to examine this designated national cultural property in detail.
+Buying Omamori amulets and drawing fortune tips won’t be something you do at the shrine’s office.
+Osaki Hachimangu’s shrine office is a place for architecture enthusiasts to explore, offering a detailed look at this designated national cultural property.
 There are also a couple of small shrines located next to the shrine’s office.
 Each of them has a different god enshrined.
-So don’t forget to pay them a visit for the below benefits!
+So don’t forget to pay them a visit for the following benefits!

 - Suwa-sha (諏訪社): enshrining a god who protects water and controls birth and death